samsquire/ideas4/README.md

 You don't start packing people's order until payment was accepted and went through.

 But what tends to be built is that people choreograph different systems by control flow, which can fail for arbitrary reasons and means the system isn't very robust.

+Can we implement window sizes for multithreaded applications, so a lock is only acquired every so often and the cost of synchronization is amortized?
+This would introduce latency to requests though.
+But if throughput is high, locking once every 250ms is better than locking thousands of times for each communication event.

 # 195. Mass id generation